xbtorch.deployment.base

 write_noise (float) – Standard deviation of Gaussian noise applied during weight writes.

 xb_size (tuple of int, optional) – Dimensions of the crossbar array (columns, rows).
 Default: (2500, 2500).
+Utilized only when stateful is True.

 stuck_percentage (float, optional) – Fraction of devices randomly stuck at high or low values.
 Default: 0.0.